PGPAuth/PGPAuth_Spec/Specification.md

 ## 3. Requests and Actions

-Requests consists of the action, followed by a colon and the current timestamp, i.e. "open:1418777888".
+Requests consists of the action, followed by a colon and the current POSIX timestamp, i.e. "open:1418777888".
 You can split a request by the colon to get the action ("open") and the timestamp.
 The timestamp MUST be UTC, so users can issue requests to servers in another timezone.
 Server-software SHOULD give the administrator a way to set the maximum difference between the time on the server and the timestamp received by the user.

 Actions are currently specified, there are only two: